* Racist and anti-Semite

-Born (with the name Paris Lewis) in Los Angeles in 1967, Malik Zulu Shabazz has been a significant figure in radical Black Muslim politics since the mid-1990s.
+Born (with the name Paris Lewis) in Los Angeles on September 7, 1966, Malik Zulu Shabazz has been a significant figure in radical Black Muslim politics since the mid-1990s.
 A practicing attorney and a frequent speaker on college campuses, he holds a bachelor’s degree from Howard University and a J.D. from Howard University Law School.
 During his undergraduate college years, Shabazz was an aggressive campus organizer.
 In 1988 he founded Unity Nation, a self-described “black revolutionary” student group.

 In the 1990s, Shabazz’s militant temperament caught the eye of Khalid Abdul Muhammad, protégé of Nation of Islam (NOI) leader Louis Farrakhan.
 Muhammad, who was the chairman of the New Black Panther Party (NBPP) at that time, called the young Shabazz “one of the greatest student leaders of all time.”
 Before long, Muhammad became Shabazz’s revered mentor who, according to Shabazz, “helped to shape my life and was a captain and minister over me.”